karjolamit/Camera_3D_Object_Tracking/README.md

 ![MP_5](https://github.com/karjolamit/Camera_3D_Object_Tracking/blob/master/MP_5.PNG)

 From the above figure, it is clearly seen that all the vehicles are approaching an intersection with Red traffic light ON, meaning all vehciles will STOP.
 Also, the tail lights of all preceeding vehicle justify this fact.
 As per this observation, the TTC for Lidar must decrease than its previous instance in the frame.
-However, observing the values in following tables (MP.6), it can be inferred that there is some issue with the lidar measurements.
-This may be due to the presence of additional points (outliers) in the preceeding vehicle bounding box.
+However, observing the values in following tables (MP.6), it can be inferred that there are some issues with the lidar measurements at certain instances.
+These implausible outcomes may be due to the presence of additional points (outliers) in the preceeding vehicle bounding box.
+The most out of the way measurement is the value > 16 seconds.
+This problem can be resolved by tuning variables like shrink factor and maxKeyPoints.

 ## MP.6 Performance Evaluation 2
 Run several detector / descriptor combinations and look at the differences in TTC estimation.
 Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
 As with Lidar, describe your observations again and also look into potential reasons.

+Based on the system response for different detector-descriptor configurations, following are the top 3 estimates:

+1. FAST + BRIEF: Based on Time efficiency

 | Detector Type | Descriptor Type | Lidar TTC | Camera TTC |
 | ------------- | --------------- | --------- | ---------- |